-There were no management changes in the fourth quarter of 2023.
+There were no management changes in 2024.

 FINANCIAL DATA

 Selected Annual Financial Information

 The following table sets forth selected financial information for and as of the end of the periods indicated.
 The Financial Statements may be accessed at www.sedar.com.
 Readers are encouraged to review the Financial Statements in their entirety.